eclipse-theia/theia/collaboration-concept.md

 # Collaboration Concept

+Collaboration is an often requested for feature in Theia.
+In this document we analyze the collaboration feature of VS Code, specify technical requirements and architecture for Theia and give an overview over the API concept.

 ## Microsoft VSCode Live Share Extension

 The official Microsoft [Live Share Extension](https://visualstudio.microsoft.com/services/live-share/) implements collaboration support for the following features: